Tonograph: Example of use

-From the example above, it's clear that the purpose of the device is to help store the features of human voice, its tones and music.
+From the example above, it is clear that the purpose of the device is to help store the features of human voice, its tones and music.
 Cagnazzi himself shaped his experiment based on the information provided by Cicero on how the above verse was pronounced in the classical era.

-Cagnazzi faces the impossibility (with some exceptions) of faithfully reconstructing the tones and inflections of the voice that the Ancient Greeks and the Romans used in their survived works.
+Cagnazzi faces the impossibility (with some exceptions) of faithfully reconstructing the tones and inflections of the voice that the Ancient Greeks and the Romans used in their surviving works.
 The same inventor, in the first part of his essay Tonografia escogitata (1841) made some acute observations on both linguistics and music; he also explained, in the preface, the purpose of his work as well as of his invention:

 Remarkable men in literature and science of the present age, to the extent that my clouded mind allowed me to reach, I managed to lay the foundations for the Tonography: now it is your duty to improve this work; since, if it is not possible to know and imitate the music of the eloquence of the classical age, let the posterity at least know about ours somehow.
 Live happy.

 — Luca de Samuele Cagnazzi, Tonografia escogitata (1841), p.
 3.